Skip to content

 Connectors

-Vault Operator can connect to external tools, expose your vault and memory layer to other AI applications, and let you reach it remotely.
-It does this through the Model Context Protocol (MCP) and a Cloudflare relay.
+Vault Operator can call tools that live in external MCP servers, expose your vault and memory layer to other AI clients, and let you reach it remotely.
+All of this lives under one tab: Settings > Vault Operator > Customize > Connectors.

 The MCP client lets Vault Operator use tools that live in external MCP servers.
 You can extend what the agent can do without writing a plugin.